-Staples, such as high-waisted Levi’s jeans or an Avec Les Filles jacket, will fit seamlessly with the favorites you already have in your closet, while Nuuly’s pre-loved tees and denim will add a vintage touch to your looks.
-Statement pieces, too—say, a psychedelic, Free People jumpsuit, or a sequined, Maeve midi skirt—can lend a touch of adventure to the daily grind.
+With a Nuuly subscription, staples—such as high-waisted Levi’s jeans or an Avec Les Filles jacket—will fit seamlessly with the favorites you already have in your closet, while Nuuly’s pre-loved tees and denim will add a vintage touch to your looks.
+Statement pieces, like a psychedelic Free People jumpsuit, or a sequined Maeve midi skirt, can lend a touch of adventure to the daily grind.

 There’s no limit on the value of the items you can rent, and you can save styles you love in your Nuuly closet, so those clothes will be ready when a new month rolls around.
 Nuuly is one of the best values in clothing rental, and there’s no commitment, either—you can easily pause your subscription at any time.

-Part-clothing rental, part-personal shopping service, each Armoire membership begins with a style quiz: a three-minute exercise that tailors their curated monthly boxes to you.
+Part clothing rental, part personal shopping service, each Armoire membership begins with a style quiz: a three-minute exercise that tailors curated monthly boxes to you.

-From there, a team of stylists selects merchandise catered to your tastes, from brands like Boden, Diane Von Furstenberg, and Adrianna Papell.
+At Armoire, a team of stylists selects merchandise catered to your tastes from brands like Boden, Diane von Furstenberg, and Adrianna Papell.
 The Armoire subscription includes a one-on-one stylist consultation, held over the phone, and sizes range from zero to 24W, with maternity styles offered as well.
-The monthly membership starts at around $150 for four items, and you can add more pieces to a shipment for an additional fee (or save money by pre-paying for future boxes).
+The monthly membership starts at around $79 (or $69 for a trial month) for four items, and you can add more pieces to a shipment for an additional fee (or save money by pre-paying for future boxes).

 A stylist will recommend clothes to rent, but if you’re unhappy with what’s been selected, there’s time to swap out items before the box ships.
-And, you can shop confidently knowing that your membership fee is driving positive change: Yes, renting clothes from anywhere is more environmentally sustainable than buying.
+And you can shop confidently knowing that your membership fee is driving positive change: Renting clothes from anywhere is more environmentally sustainable than buying.

 The uncomplicated pricing structure and limitless opportunity—four items at a time with unlimited exchanges for around $160 a month—makes Vince Unfold ideal for the fashion-forward subscriber who hates to wear the same look twice.
 Still, any item you love too much to return can be purchased at a discount rate.

-A penchant for online shopping is mandatory: The service requires that you have at least 10 styles saved to the “Virtual Edit” feature in order to receive your first box, and recommends keeping a selection of looks saved at all times, in order to guarantee quick shipping.
+A penchant for online shopping is mandatory: The service requires that you have at least 10 styles saved to the “Virtual Edit Management” feature in order to receive your first box, and recommends keeping a selection of looks saved at all times in order to guarantee quick shipping.